 Layer Your Lighting

+Lighting design is essential when creating this style.
 Layer your lighting with a mix of overhead and wall fixtures.
-A woven pendant will cast an eye-catching glow on your space.
-And table lamps offer focused illumination where you need it.
+A woven pendant will cast an eye-catching glow on your space, and table lamps offer focused illumination where you need it.

 Make Your Bed Minimally

-Keep your bedding simple.
+No need to go overboard with your bedding–it's best to keep things simple.
 White linen sheets and a wool throw are just what you need to achieve the minimalist look.
 When in doubt, choose a low-slung platform bed to make your space feel zen.

 Opt for Modern Channel Tufting